wolfSSL/wolfssl/wolfcrypt/src/port/xilinx/versal_gen2_asu/README.md

 Anything outside this list is declined and wolfSSL runs it in software.
-That includes AES-192, partial AES blocks, SHA-512/224 and 512/256, Keccak padding, SHAKE128, deterministic ECDSA, and the older ECIES layouts.
+That includes AES-192, partial AES blocks, SHA-512/224 and 512/256, Keccak padding, SHAKE128 and deterministic ECDSA.
+The older ECIES layouts are different: the port is not built at all, see below.

 ## Settings